 Why is physical distancing important

-When someone coughs or sneezes they spray small liquid droplets from their nose or mouth.
-If you are too close, you can breathe in the droplets, including the novel coronavirus, if the person coughing has the disease (COVID-19) (WHO, 2019).
+When an infected person coughs, sneezes, sings, shouts, or talks or shouts they spray small liquid droplets from their nose or mouth.
+If you are too close, you can breathe in the droplets, including the novel coronavirus, if the person has the disease (COVID-19) (Health Canada, 2021).
 COVID-19 can also be spread via direct contact with surfaces that are potentially contaminated with the virus.
-Practicing physical distancing slows the spread!
+Practising physical distancing slows the spread!
 A reminder that physical distancing applies to everyone.
 Let’s all do our part to protect our health care system and vulnerable populations.
 Stay healthy.
 Stop the spread.
 Flatten the curve.

 Avoid crowded spaces and stay two metres apart from others when you will be in public areas.

 - Avoid shopping at peak hours and wear a face covering or a mask.